-

 In case of posting or assignment to Austria the Anti-Wage and Social Dumping Act (LSD-BG) applies.
 In accordance to this Act certain documents have to be kept ready (posting agreement in German or English, salary slips, ZKO form, A1 form).

 The posting or assigning company has a duty to notify the Central Co-Ordinating Agency (ZKO - Zentrale Koordinationsstelle des Bundesministeriums für Finanzen), charged with investigating illegal employment, of the Federal Ministry for Finance.
-This must happen at least one week before taking up a posting or assignment.

 For this purpose, the ZKO provides two different forms: